 - Future and past medical bills, including mental health and rehabilitation costs.

-- Mental pain and suffering.
+- Emotional pain and suffering.

 In a Nursing Home Abuse or Neglect Lawsuit, the case may be filed against both the employees and the Nursing Home itself.
 Under the doctrine of Vicarious Liability, the Nursing home would be responsible for the actions of its employees.